uea-teaching/computing-principles/lectures/system/system.md

 <!-- .slide: data-background-image="../assets/img/danger.jpg" -->

-note: You have access to basic file system level operations such as moving and deleting.
+note: You have access to basic system level file operations such as moving and deleting.
-These methods do not give a warning or before information or files are lost.
+These methods do not give a warning before data or files are lost.
 Be very careful when using these methods.

 --